 A grinder is probably the most important piece of coffee-making equipment you can buy.
 Much like a chef’s knives, a good model can have a noticeable impact on the quality of your coffee, and enable you to enjoy a delicious, well-brewed cuppa at home.

 Yet with a large variety of coffee grinders on the market and an even bigger range of prices, it can be hard to know which one you should buy.
-Read on as we review the main models available in Australia in 2020, as well as what to look for when shopping.
+Read on as we review the best coffee grinder Australia has to offer in 2020, as well as what to look for when shopping.

 To give you extra peace of mind when purchasing, we have also looked at coffee grinder maintenance and warranties, as well as sharing tips on choosing the right grind settings.

 The Best Coffee Grinders in Australia in 2020

 Our top five coffee grinders available in Australia are:

 - Baratza Encore

 - Mazzer Mini